ineba/fiserv-now-modernization-cookbook/README.md

    - select/edit the appropriate recipe markdown file (.md extension)
 4. cd to the root directory i.e. cookbook project directory
 5. Start Hugo locally: `localserver` (Mac or Linux) or `localserver.bat` (Windows)
-6. Review your latest updates to the recipe(s) in the browser http://localhost:1313
-7. Publish your changes: `publish` or `publish.bat` (windows)
-8. Deploy the changes to PCF
-   - `cd public`
-   - `cf push`
-9. Verify the latest recipes changes in cookbook hosted in PCF
+6. Verify the recipe changes in cookbook at http://localhost:1313

 ## How to deploy this cookbook to cloud ?